WebSourceGroup/SEO-Booster-Rocket/readme.txt

 2) Click Active

 = Either Way =
-You'll also be required to install both a <a href="https://websourcegroup.com/how-to-get-a-google-places-api-key/" target="blank">Google Places API Key<a/> & a <a href="https://websourcegroup.com/how-to-get-a-google-maps-api-key/" target="blank">Google Maps Javascript API Key</a>.
+You'll also be required to install both a <a href="https://websourcegroup.com/how-to-get-a-google-places-api-key/" target="_blank">Google Places API Key<a/> & a <a href="https://websourcegroup.com/how-to-get-a-google-maps-api-key/" target="_blank">Google Maps Javascript API Key</a>, <a href="https://websourcegroup.com/how-to-get-a-facebook-graph-access-token/" target="_blank">Facebook Graph API Key</a> & a <a href="https://websourcegroup.com/how-to-get-a-yelp-fusion-api-key/" target="_blank">Yelp Fushion API</a>.
 You'll also need to hard code a page URI that is used to the Wordpress Rewrite API.

 == Changelog ==
 = 1.0 =